-- a.
-No other work can be substituted for the required work. - b.
+b.
 There are no opportunities for extra credit in this course.
 Your grade will be determined exclusively on the criteria noted above under Course Point Distribution.
-Please do not ask me for any extra credit opportunities. - c.
-I will return your exams to you.
-The exams are yours to keep.
-During the class meeting following an exam, I will discuss 3or 4 of the most frequently missed questions on the exam.
+Please do not ask me for any extra credit opportunities.

+- c.
+During the class meeting following an exam, I will discuss 3 or 4 of the most frequently missed questions on the exam.
 If you wish to discuss other problems on your exam, please see me during my office hours or contact me via email.
 I suggest that you spend some time working the problems and questions that you miss on each exam.
-Your exams will be the best place for you to begin preparing for the Final Exam.
-If you are not in attendance at a class meeting during which an exam is returned, it is your responsibility to see me during office hours in order to pick-up your exam. - d.
+If you are not in attendance at a class meeting during which an exam is returned, it is your responsibility to see me during office hours in order to pick up your exam. - d.
 For each exam during the semester, I will post your exam scores on Blackboard at the earliest possible time.
-I will not post any quiz scores or homework scores until the end of the semester.
-Therefore, you should keep up with your accumulated quiz and homework grades during the semester.
+I will not post homework scores until the end of the semester.
+Therefore, you should keep up with your accumulated homework grades during the semester.
 When your exam is returned to you, should you find an error in its grading or should you have a question concerning how a particular question was graded, you should bring the question to my attention immediately.
 If your exam has been graded incorrectly or should you be due to have points added to your exam score, I will do so if you have brought the question to my attention within one week of our in-class review.
 After that time I will not alter your recorded exam score.
-I cannot discuss your exam scores on the telephone; therefore, you must see me in person to discuss your exams.
+I cannot discuss your exam scores on the telephone or via email; therefore, you must see me in person to discuss your exams.